Minks in a cage

 • Deformities are common and wounds are left untreated and quickly become infected.

-• Out of stress and frustration, animals display abnormal behaviors such as fur chewing and self-injury.
+• Out of stress and frustration, animals display stereotypical and abnormal behaviors such as repetitive movements, fur chewing, and self-injury.

 • Handling methods include beating, strangling, and dragging animals.